Carpetoid/6.0001_sols/README.md

 # MIT OpenCourseWare 6.0001

-My work for the psets.
-Doc strings are in the making.
-Pset 4 and 5 are almost done.
+My work for the psets of MIT's OCW programming introductory course 6.0001.